 During the Cold War 1950s – 1970s, America’s cultural ambassadors were the greatest jazz musicians of all time.

 Under a special program of the US Department of State, the Jazz Ambassadors took "America’s classical music” to millions of listeners in Eastern Europe, South and Central Asia, the African Continent, and Latin America.
 In many cases, this was the first time American jazz was heard in live performance behind the Iron Curtain.

 Meridian International Center in Washington, D.C. created an extraordinary photographic exhibit (http://www.meridian.org/jazzambassadors), toured it around the world, and partnered with World Partnerships for the only presentation of the exhibition in the State of Florida.

-Presented by World Partnerships, Inc. in October - November 2010, “Jam Session: America’s Jazz Ambassadors Embrace the World” is a collection of 100 photos and posters from the global journeys of these jazz greats.
+Presented by World Partnerships, Inc. in October - November 2010 - in partnership with the Al Downing Tampa Bay Jazz Association and the St. Petersburg Museum of History - “Jam Session: America’s Jazz Ambassadors Embrace the World” is a collection of 100 photos and posters from the global journeys of these jazz greats.